nint8835/bootleg.technology/docs/blog/posts/hunt-for-a-new-notes-app/candidates.md

 | Linux client | :x:                |       |
 | Web client   | :white_check_mark: |       |
 | iOS client   | :white_check_mark: |       |

+Milanote is an app that is very much designed for more visual work.
+It has a heavy emphasis on a canvas-based approach to laying out notes, and I think it'd be a fantastic choice if you're looking to capture and collaborate on ideas for something design-focused, but the app is just not designed for working on large amounts of text-based notes, for things like technical projects with no visual component.

 ### Notability